gongahkia/personal-wiki/bach1/bq/COR3001-BigQuestions-week7.md

 * "Go do happiness half hour"
 * "I'll beat your ass if you don't start BQ final essay"
 * "People who go to the supermarket are plebians"
+* "How do we then embrace market capitalism?"

 ## Aidan hates capitalism <3